The interview covers a lot of ground, focusing around John’s history and thoughts on Clown and his career.

 I’m currently reading ‘Steal Like An Artist’ by Austin Kleon which ties in to my interest in what seems to be a changing consensus on the origin and process of creativity, art and copyright law.
 One chapter mentions writing a public fan letter.
 Here’s one of mine…

 A couple of years ago I performed at a magic convention in Vegas and was lucky enough to see and hear Teller deliver a presentation on Penn & Teller‘s artistic and technical approach to creating a new piece.
-It was one of the most interesting and inspiring things I’ve ever experienced.
+It was one of the most interesting and inspiring things I’ve ever seem.

 Here’s a nice segment from Teller from a different piece he sometimes gives…